scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 **Papers published** (FY 2025 vs FY 2024):
 - Papers with "computational analysis" in methods: 340 (vs 280 in FY 2024) = +21%
-- Papers acknowledging AWS IDE: 85 (new)
+- Papers acknowledging Lens: 85 (new)
 - Papers with reproducible environments (supplementary materials): 62 (vs 15 in FY 2024) = +313%

 **Grant success rate**: